nroduit/nroduit.github.io/content/tutorials/zoom.en.md

 ## <center>Zoom tool {{< svg "static/tuto/icon/zoom.svg" >}}</center>

-The zoom tool can be associated with one of three mouse buttons or with the mouse scroll (top left toolbar).
-In the image below the zoom tool {{< svg "static/tuto/icon/zoom.svg" >}} is associated with the left mouse button.
+The zoom tool can be associated with one of three mouse actions  .
+In the image below the zoom tool {{< svg "static/tuto/icon/zoom.svg" >}} is associated with the middle mouse button.
+See also [zoom preferences](../dicom-2d-viewer/#preferences).

 The zoom factor can be modified from different locations: